Collective Radiative Interactions in the Discrete Truncated Wigner Approximation: Dynamics of Spatially Extended Systems

 \subsection{Inverted atomic arrays}

-Now we analyze the relaxation of an initially fully inverted state $| e_1 e_2 \dots e_N \rangle$ in the absence of a classical driving field, i.e.~we set $\Omega_n = 0$.
+Now we analyze the relaxation of an initially fully inverted state $| e_1 e_2 \dots e_N \rangle$ in the absence of a classical driving field, i.e.~we set $\Omega_0 = 0$.
 The atoms again form a $4 \times 4$ quadratic array in the x-y-plane with a smaller lattice constant of $a = 0.2 \lambda_e$.

-In Fig.~\ref{fig:InvertedAtomicArray} a) we see the comparison between the TWA prediction and a MCWF simulation.
+In Fig.~\ref{fig:InvertedAtomicArray} a) we see the comparison between the TWA prediction, second order cumulant expansion (MF 2) and a MCWF simulation.
+The second order cumulant expansion \cite{PhysRevA.104.023702, PhysRevResearch.5.013091, kusmierek2022higherorder} result was produced using the \emph{QuantumCumulants.jl} package.
 The dynamics can be split into two time regimes: The superradiant regime $\Gamma_0 t \lesssim 1$ and the subradiant regime $\Gamma_0 t \gtrsim 1$.
-The TWA closely matches the exact results during the superradiant burst.
-As the system transitions into subradiance, the semiclassical prediction converges to a finite number of excitations $\langle \hat{S}^+ \hat{S}^- \rangle \approx N/10$, i.e.~it \textit{gets stuck} at a subradiant plateau which is unstable in a full quantum treatment.
-We verify that this is a steady state according to the TWA by comparing it to a second semiclassical evolution starting from the collective ground state as shown in b) where, even in the absence of any excitation processes, the system evolves out of the collective ground state.
-Similar unphysical creation of excitations in systems with subradiant modes, though not as pronounced, has also been observed in cumulant expansion approaches \cite{PhysRevA.104.023702, PhysRevResearch.5.013091}.
+In contrast to the second order cumulant expansion, the TWA closely matches the exact results during the superradiant burst.
+As the system transitions into subradiance, the semiclassical prediction converges to a finite number of excitations $\sum_n \langle \sigp_n \sigm_n \rangle \approx N/10$, i.e.~it \emph{gets stuck} at a subradiant plateau which is unstable in a full quantum treatment.
+We verify that this is a steady state according to the TWA by comparing it to another semiclassical evolution starting from the collective ground state as shown in b) where, even in the absence of any excitation processes, the system evolves out of the collective ground state.
+The second order cumulant expansion does not suffer from this problem, however fails to match the early time dynamics and similar unphysical creation of excitations in systems with subradiant modes, though not as pronounced as the TWA, has also been observed in other systems \cite{PhysRevA.104.023702, PhysRevResearch.5.013091}.